 Who says you can’t go out or do what you want while you’re trying to save money?
-Consider the maximum amount you’d like to spend on eating out per month – then divide it for the weeks.
+Consider the maximum amount you’d like to spend on eating out per month – then divide it by the number of weeks.

 For example, you might want to spend $500 a month of your income on eating out, which works out to $125 per week.
 And think about your habits: while some people spend more on eating and drinking with friends after work, others spend more on weekends when work isn’t in the way.

-Good news is, we have made your budgetting effortless with the budget function embedded within Planner Bee app, made free for all users.
+Good news is, we’ve made your budgeting effortless with the budget function in the Planner Bee app, free for all users.

 Be reasonable and constantly review

 It doesn’t make sense to set an unrealistically low budget that you can’t stick to.
-There’s no sense in causing yourself grief, or deciding that you have to be a hermit because you’re busted a tiny budget.
+There’s no need to cause yourself grief, or decide that you have to be a hermit because you’ve busted a tiny budget.

 Look for deals